hakan-demirli/PID-FPGA/README.md

  ![alt text](https://github.com/hakan-demirli/PID-FPGA/blob/main/14RPS.png?raw=true)
  * Motor's response to disturbances under PID control:
   ![alt text](https://github.com/hakan-demirli/PID-FPGA/blob/main/Disturbance.jpg?raw=true)
-  Sudden up and down jumps that created the white halo effect are not a measurement error.
+  Sudden up and down jumps that created the white halo effect are not a measurement errors.
 They are created by a misaligned encoder and motor shaft.
 If you zoom in on the plot on MATLAB, you can see that it is, in fact, a sinusoidal signal.
 # Possible Design Improvements and Current Flaws
  * Rotatory Encoder creates 500 pulses for every rotation.
 But, the calculations are done by dividing the pulse count by 512 in order to avoid a separate division circuit.
  * There is a bug with the multiplication circuit.
 The numbers are ~0.8% off.